DSpace/RestContract/submissioncoarnotifyconfigs.md

 Provide access to the existing configurations for the submission COAR Notify panel.
 The SubmissionCOARNotifyConfig list which request patterns can be selected during the submission.

-In the first implementation, a single configuration named *default* is expected as these configurations were set at the site level.
+In the first implementation, a single configuration named *coarnotify* is expected as these configurations were set at the site level.
 Introducing an endpoint to manage a collection of configurations we open the door to future extension where different setups can be used for different kind of submissions (theses, technical reports, journal articles, etc.)

 ## Main Endpoint